OutSystems/docs-product/src/ref/ui-patterns/web/lightbox-image.md

 summary: Advanced use cases for the Light Box Image UI Pattern.
 ---

-# Light Box Image UI Pattern Reference
+# Light Box Image Reference

 ## Layout and classes